komeg1/VirtualWorld_CPP/README.md

 The simulator is a turn-based game.
 It contains various animals and plants.
 Each organism has defined strength and initiative.
 Initiative tells which organism moves in what order.

+Animals can move in each round.
+Plants can spread in each round.
 If there's collision animal with bigger strength win (unless it has a default action method [TABLE BELOW] ).
 If they have the same strength, the one with longer lifetime wins.

 All the functions of the game are in Polish.